Prime number: Arts and literature

 Prime numbers have influenced many artists and writers.
 The French composer Olivier Messiaen used prime numbers to create ametrical music through "natural phenomena".
 In works such as La Nativité du Seigneur (1935) and Quatre études de rythme (1949–1950), he simultaneously employs motifs with lengths given by different prime numbers to create unpredictable rhythms: the primes 41, 43, 47 and 53 appear in the third étude, "Neumes rythmiques".
 According to Messiaen this way of composing was "inspired by the movements of nature, movements of free and unequal durations".

 In his science fiction novel Contact, scientist Carl Sagan suggested that prime factorization could be used as a means of establishing two-dimensional image planes in communications with aliens, an idea that he had first developed informally with American astronomer Frank Drake in 1975.
 In the novel The Curious Incident of the Dog in the Night-Time by Mark Haddon, the narrator arranges the sections of the story by consecutive prime numbers as a way to convey the mental state of its main character, a mathematically gifted teen with Asperger syndrome.
 Prime numbers are used as a metaphor for loneliness and isolation in the Paolo Giordano novel The Solitude of Prime Numbers, in which they are portrayed as "outsiders" among integers.
+The 1992 caper movie Sneakers features a fictional method for quickly factoring large numbers into primes, thereby breaking computer encryption systems.